LearnYouSomeComputer/Tools-For-Programming/09-Locating-memory-leaks-with-Memcheck.md

 The first widespread internet worm, the [Morris worm](https://en.wikipedia.org/wiki/Morris_worm), used a memory safety bug to infect other machines in 1988.
 Unfortunately, even after almost *thirty years*, memory safety bugs are incredibly common in popular software and many viruses still use memory safety bugs.
-For one example, the [WannaCry](https://en.wikipedia.org/wiki/WannaCry_ransomware_attack) and [Petya](https://en.wikipedia.org/wiki/2017_NotPetya_cyberattack) use a memory safety exploit called [EternalBlue](https://www.rapid7.com/db/modules/exploit/windows/smb/ms17_010_eternalblue) "allegedly" developed by the NSA and released by "Russian" hackers early in 2017.
+For one example, the [WannaCry](https://en.wikipedia.org/wiki/WannaCry_ransomware_attack) and [Petya](https://en.wikipedia.org/wiki/2017_NotPetya_cyberattack) viruses use a memory safety exploit called [EternalBlue](https://www.rapid7.com/db/modules/exploit/windows/smb/ms17_010_eternalblue) "allegedly" developed by the NSA and released by "Russian" hackers early in 2017.

 ![Smokey Says: "Only You Can Prevent Ransomware"](09/Smokey3.jpg){height=35%}